cheannecruz/cheannecruz/works/workOne.md

 </div>

 Through conducting these, you will be able to design based on facts and not assumptions.
 By analyzing the gathered data, you can point out common situations and traits of your user.
 This will help you Identify a **User Persona**.
-Personas are fictional characters designers use to reflect user types, pinpointing who they are and what they do with products in relevant contexts.
-Designers create personas from user data, to understand user characteristics, needs, goals, etc. and gain valuable insights into user journeys.
+The user persona below is a fictional characters designed to reflect the most common traits of an International Student based on the conducted user interview.
+This will give an understanding of the user's characteristics, needs, goals, etc. and gain valuable insights into user journeys.

 <div class="img-holder">